-The Sedei Chemed (Kelallim, Hilchot Pidyon Ha’ben, topic 39) wonders why it is customary to perform pidyon haben ceremonies in the afternoon.
-He argues that they should be performed early in the morning in conformity with the principle of zerizin makdimin l’mitzvos.
+The Sedei Chemed (Kelallim, Hilchot Pidyon Haben, topic 39) thus wonders why it is customary to perform the pidyon haben ceremony in the afternoon.
+He argues that it should be performed early in the morning (of the 31st day), in conformity with the principle of zerizin u’makdimin lemitzvos.

-In defense of the common practice he suggests that people began pushing off the pidyon haben to the late afternoon (after the work day) to enable more relatives and friends to attend since it is preferable to perform a mitzvah in the presence of a large crowd.
+In defense of the common practice, he suggests that people began delaying the pidyon haben to the late afternoon to enable more relatives and friends to attend (when they come home from the day’s labor) and it is preferable to perform a mitzvah in the presence of a large crowd.

 The Custom In Izmir (Turkey)

-In Imrei Yosher (Vol. 2:132) we find a justification for our custom to hold the pidyon haben in the afternoon (after chatzos hayom).
-He explains that we take into account those who opine that we shouldn’t redeem a child until a full month (which is 29 days and close to 13 hours) after his birth has passed.
-Thus, if the child was born at the end of the day immediately before shekiah, it is possible that during the summer months in northern countries (at higher latitudes) that the month will not be complete on the 31st day until shortly before chatzos.
+In responsa Imrei Yosher (Vol. 2:132) we find a justification for our custom to delay the pidyon haben to the afternoon (after chatzos hayom) for we take into account those who opine that we are not to redeem [the child] until a full month – Chodesh Maleh (which is 29 days and close to 13 hours) after his birth.
+Thus, if the child was born at the end of the day immediately before shekiah, it is possible that during the summer months in northern countries (at the higher latitudes), the month will not be complete on the 31st day until shortly before chatzos (midday).

-Responsa Noda BiYehuda (Mahadura Tanina 187) notes that due to the above reason we are strict in our custom not to redeem a child at night, on the eve of the 31st day.
+Responsa Noda BiYehuda (Mahadura Tanina 187) notes that due to the above reason we are strict in our custom not to redeem at night, on the eve of the 31st day.